prachidamle/rancher-catalog/infra-templates/ipsec/13/README.md

 #### Router and CNI Driver [rancher/net:v0.13.2]
 * Refactored to have a clean separation with rest of the plugins.
-* Including stopping containers for haproxy drain feature.
+* Updated to include `stopping` containers when establishing ipsec tunnels
 * Added retry logic for deleted IPSec SAs.

 ### Configuration options